-1.2.2 Syntax Notation
+173 1.2.2 Syntax Notation

-- 174 This specification uses the syntax notation employed in [IRI]: Augmented Backus-Naur Form - 175 (ABNF), defined in [RFC2234].
-Although the ABNF defines syntax in terms of the US-ASCII - 176 character encoding, XRI syntax should be interpreted in terms of the character that the ASCII- - 177 encoded octet represents, rather than the octet encoding itself, as explained in [URI].
-As with - 178 URIs, the precise bit-and-byte representation of an XRI reference on the wire or in a document is - 179 dependent upon the character encoding of the protocol used to transport it, or the character set of - the document that contains it. - 181 The following core ABNF productions are used by this specification as defined by section 6.1 of - 182 [RFC234]: ALPHA, CR, CTL, DIGIT, DQUOTE, HEXDIG, LF, OCTET and SP.
-The complete - 183 XRI ABNF syntax is collected in Appendix A. - 184 To simplify comparison between generic XRI syntax and generic IRI syntax, the ABNF - 185 productions that are unique to XRIs are shown with light green shading, while those inherited - from [IRI] are shown with light yellow shading. - 187 This is an example of ABNF specific to XRI. - This is an example of ABNF inherited from IRI. - Lastly, because the prefix "xri://" is optional in absolute XRIs that use a global context symbol - 190 (see section 2.2.1.2), some example XRIs are shown without this prefix.
+174 This specification uses the syntax notation employed in [IRI]: Augmented Backus-Naur Form character encoding, XRI syntax should be interpreted in terms of the character that the ASCII encoded octet represents, rather than the octet encoding itself, as explained in [URI].
+As with dependent upon the character encoding of the protocol used to transport it, or the character set of

+175 (ABNF), defined in [RFC2234].
+Although the ABNF defines syntax in terms of the US-ASCII

+178 URIs, the precise bit-and-byte representation of an XRI reference on the wire or in a document is

+180 the document that contains it.

+The following core ABNF productions are used by this specification as defined by section 6.1 of [RFC2234]: ALPHA, CR, CTL, DIGIT, DQUOTE, HEXDIG, LF, OCTET and SP.
+The complete XRI ABNF syntax is collected in Appendix A.

+- 184 To simplify comparison between generic XRI syntax and generic IRI syntax, the ABNF - 185 productions that are unique to XRIs are shown with light green shading, while those inherited 186 from [IRI] are shown with light yellow shading. - foo from [IKI] are shown with light yellow shading. - 187 This is an example of ABNF specific to XRI.

+188 This is an example of ABNF inherited from IRI.

+Lastly, because the prefix "xri://" is optional in absolute XRIs that use a global context symbol

+190 (see section 2.2.1.2), some example XRIs are shown without this prefix.

-2 Syntax
+191 2 Syntax

-- 192 This section defines the normative syntax for XRIs.
-Note that additional constraints are inherited - 193 from [IRI] and [URI], as defined in section 2.2.
-Also note that some productions in the XRI ABNF - 194 are ambiguous.
-As with IRIs and URIs, a "first-match-wins" rule is used to disambiguate - 195 ambiguous productions.
+This section defines the normative syntax for XRIs.
+Note that additional constraints are inherited from [IRI] and [URI], as defined in section 2.2.
+Also note that some productions in the XRI ABNF are ambiguous.
+As with IRIs and URIs, a "first-match-wins" rule is used to disambiguate ambiguous productions.
 See [URI] for more details.